Should babies wear facemasks?

 My baby was born prematurely, and I’ve heard it is safer to have him sleep in his own cot in my room for the first 6 months.
 Does this mean 6 months from his actual birth date, or 6 months from his “due” date?

 Premature babies can sometimes have additional health issues and it might be best to discuss your baby’s individual needs with your Paediatrician who will know more about your baby’s health.
-However, if your baby is healthy and thriving, we would suggest you follow the normal guidelines of having babyr sleep in thier own cot, in your room for the first 6 months from the date he was born.
+However, if your baby is healthy and thriving, we would suggest you follow the normal guidelines of having baby sleep in their own cot, in your room for the first 6 months from the date he was born.

 Baby’s sleep environment